Academia Management has decided to delay our Term 3 (July) Commencement for Melbourne Campus only

 - Promote strictest hygiene among food preparation (canteen) staff and their close contacts

-Victorian Government - International Student, Emergency Relief Fund
+Victorian Government - International Student, Emergency Relief Fund (APPLICATIONS ARE OPEN)

 More support for international students in Victoria